Covid 19 coronavirus: Virus won't be eliminated until there's a vaccine, says PM

 The Automobile Association said it had a record-breaking day - it was expecting to attend up to 1800 jobs by midnight, with 80 per cent of those being flat batteries.

-Yesterday, New Zealand had its 10th straight day of single-digit coronavirus cases, with just three new cases reported on Tuesday afternoon - and just 239 active cases in total.
+And while the number of global cases went past three million, New Zealand had its10th straight day of single-digit coronavirus cases, with just three new cases reported on Tuesday afternoon - and just 239 active cases in total.

 More than 80 per cent of cases have now recovered but there were nine people in hospital, including one person in intensive care in Middlemore Hospital in Auckland.